-The high demand in business continuity and flexibility has driven most businesses to move into the cloud while others are taking advantage of Voice over Internet Protocol (VoIP).
-79% of businesses today have at least a single VoIP powered communication in one of their locations.
+The high demand for business continuity and flexibility has driven most businesses to move into the cloud while others take advantage of Voice over Internet Protocol (VoIP).
+79% of companies today have at least a single VoIP-powered communication in one of their locations.
 VoIP enables an organization to have a centralized form of communication that circulates messages easier among employees and clients.

 Businesses get frustrated about broken and choppy calls.
 Most forget to identify the root cause of their communication issues.
 They immediately jump into deploying voice apps with a mindset that it would magically untangle their communication hurdles.
 Instead of being a product of news and trends, thoroughly evaluating the granular needs of your business will lead you to the right solution.

-Gartner reports that 75% of businesses skip assessments, thinking that it’s a waste of time‚ resulting to businesses left with skyrocketed costs.
-A simple way to prevent this from happening is planning ahead and getting an assessment.
+Gartner reports that 75% of businesses skip assessments, thinking that it is a waste of time‚ resulting in companies being left with skyrocketing costs.
+A simple way to prevent this from happening is planning and getting an assessment.

 Each voice app has different requirements.
-Think of it as if you’re renting a car for a trip.
-If you’re visiting Dubai and you want to do activities like dune-bashing, breaking through the soft sand while letting gravity guide you down requires a 4X4 vehicle with heavier suspension and horsepower.
-Voice apps are the same.
 One app can consume a larger bandwidth and capacity compared to other apps.
-Voice assessments unfold the suitable app for your business given an array of considerations.
+Network assessments unfold the suitable app for your business given an array of considerations.

 1. Expert advice